PositivPy/panama-papers/README.md

 ## 1. Normalizing Edges:

 Edges represent links or relationships.
 They are the connections types between the entities, officers, intermediaries and addresses nodes in the dataset.

-Here we normalize the relationship types and descriptions to simplify the database into fewer edge categories.
+Here we quickly normalize the relationship types and descriptions to simplify the database into fewer edge categories.

 ## 2. Normalizing and Deduplicating Addresses with Fuzzy Matching: